-15. Equity
+17. Equity

-Prior to the Business Combination, the Company had authorized five classes of membership interests, consisting of a class of common units of the Company known as the Class A Common Units (the "Class A Units"), a class of preferred units of the Company known as the Class B Preferred Units (the "Class B Units"), a class of preferred units of the Company known as the Class B-1 Preferred Units (the "Class B-1 Units"), a class of preferred units of the Company known as the Class B-1 Units (the "Class B-1 Units"), a class of preferred units of the Company known as the Class B-1 Units, the "Class B-1 Units"), and together with the Class B Units and the Class B-1 Units, the "Preferred Units") and an additional class of common units of the Company to be granted to employees, officers, and directors pursuant to an incentive plan, known as the Class C Common Units (the "Class C Units" and, together with the Class A Units, the "Common Units," and the Common Units (the "Units").
+Prior to the Business Combination, the Company had authorized five classes of membership interests, consisting of a class of common units of the Company known as the Class A Common Units (the "Class A Units"), a class of preferred units of the Company known as the Class B Preferred Units (the "Class B Units"), a class of preferred units of the Company known as the Class B-1 Preferred Units (the "Class B-1 Units"), a class of preferred units of the Company known as the Class B-2 Preferred Units (the "Class B-1 Units"), a class of preferred units of the Company known as the Class B-2 Units", and together with the Class B Units and the Class B-1 Units, the "Preferred Units") and an additional class of common units of the Company to be granted to employees, officers, and directors pursuant to an incentive plan, known as the Class C Common Units (the "Class C Units" and, together with the Class A Units, the "Common Units," and the Common Units together with the Preferred Units.